iamvikramkumar/ibm_machine_learning_coursera/03_Supervised Machine Learning: Classification/week_6.md

 ## Q1.Which of the following statements about Downsampling is TRUE?

-Downsampling preserves all the original observations. check this

-Downsampling is likely to decrease Precision.
+`Downsampling is likely to decrease Precision.`

 ## Q2.
 Which of the following statements about Random Upsampling is TRUE?

-Random Upsampling preserves all original observations. wrong Random Upsampling will generally lead to a higher F1 score.  check this
+`Random Upsampling generates observations that were not part of the original data.`

 ## Q3.
 Which of the following statements about Synthetic Upsampling is TRUE?
 `Synthetic Upsampling generates observations that were not part of the original data.`